alvintpham/AirBnb-Listings-Analysis/README.md

 - Jupyter Notebook

 ## Data Source
 Dataset sourced from Maven Analytics.
-Download and extract the zip file, then place the Listings.csv file in the same folder as the notebook before running.
+Download and extract the zip file, then place Listings.csv in the same folder as the notebook before running.
 [Maven Analytics](https://maven-datasets.s3.amazonaws.com/Airbnb/Airbnb+Data.zip)